Eartheater (musician): Collaborations

 In addition to her solo work, Eartheater has collaborated with artists like Show Me the Body and Moor Mother.
-She also contributed guitar on the 2019 Caroline Polachek single "Ocean of Tears" and has covered Mazzy Star's "Fade into You" with Sega Bodega on Reestablishing Connection, a cover project benefiting the AIM COVID-19 Crisis Fund.
-In November 2022, Madonna's daughter Lourdes Leon released her debut EP Go, executively produced by Eartheater, under the moniker Lolahol via Chemical X.
+She also contributed guitar on the 2019 Caroline Polachek single "Ocean of Tears" and has covered Mazzy Star's Fade into You with Sega Bodega on Reestablishing Connection, a cover project benefiting the AIM COVID-19 Crisis Fund.

+In November 2022, Madonna's daughter Lourdes Leon released her debut EP Go, executively produced by Eartheater, under the moniker Lolahol via Chemical X. In 2025, she has enlisted the British singer and DJ Shygirl for two of her new songs, namely "Shark Brain" and "Dolphin".
+In the same year, she was also credited as a producer for FKA Twigs' album Eusexua and performed background vocals for its title track.